cloudevents/spec/discovery/spec.md

 - aside from `id` and `epoch`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.
-- the Discovery Endpoint MUST ignore attempts to modify read-only or immutable attributes - such as `id` and `url`.

 There is no requirement that the incoming Services be processed in the order in which they appear.
 Constraints apply only to the result of the